Bassel20/Bluetooth-controlled-smart-home-Atmega32-/README.md

 Smart home includes a login system that takes 10 usernames and 1 password for each username.
 After successful login, the door lock opens and you can control the lights, fan and siren.

-The software components have been organised in a layered architecture manner:
+The software components have been organised in a layered architecture manner: <br>
 0-MCAL
 1-HAL
 2-APP